 Of course, before you decide to move up to the new version of the software, you'll want to confirm that your device is actually compatible.

-On the Apple site it states that iOS 15 will work with the iPhone 6s or later, which means that all the iPhones that currently run iOS 14 - plus, presumably, the new iPhone 13 models - will be able to upgrade to the new version in September.
+Apple confirms that iOS 15 works with the iPhone 6s or later, which means that all the iPhones that currently run iOS 14 - plus the new iPhone 13 models, which will have iOS 15 preinstalled - will be able to upgrade to the new version.
 Fine work there, Apple.

 The list of compatible devices is as follows:

 - iPhone 7 & iPhone 7 Plus

 - iPhone X